okatsn/my-workspace/julia-debian-build/README.md

 ### Import the image

-- `FROM okatsn/my-julia-build:latest as build-julia`
+- `FROM okatsn/my-julia-build:latest AS build-julia`

 ### Consistent environment variable